Project-Vyre/.github/profile/README.md

 | Placeholder | 1.20x | Fabric | Since the majority of boss mods on Fabric disappoint us, we have decided to make our own. | Placeholder |

 Want to contribute?
 Here is the GitHub repository for the wiki: https://github.com/Project-Vyre/finality-wiki

----

-Below is some placeholder text from the template that I'm trying to figure out what would be best to put here.
-Edit: nevermind, it actually does not show up... well then.

 <!--